-Cherry trees need full sun (at least 6-8 hours of sunlight), which is important for fruit production and providing nutrients to the tree.
+Cherry trees need full sun, at least 6-8 hours of daily sunlight, which is important for fruit production and providing nutrients to the tree.
 Sunlight also helps ripen the fruit and keep fungus and mold from taking over and damaging the tree.
 While some cherry trees can thrive off of less sunlight, it‘s less common.

 Providing your cherry tree with sufficient sunlight will help keep the tree healthy and ripen the fruit by helping it develop more sugar.

-On the other hand, if you have strong and hot sunlight, keep an eye on the temperature of your tree and how quickly the sun dries its soil.
-If it’s getting too dry too fast, consider mulching the tree to help with water retention and moving to drip irrigation to prevent excess evaporation from watering.
+On the other hand, if you have sunlight that’s too strong or hot, keep an eye on the temperature of your tree and how quickly the sun dries its soil.
+If it’s getting too dry too fast, mulch the base of the tree to help with water retention and provide drip irrigation to prevent excess evaporation from watering.

-Having proper soil content and pH levels are important for almost all of the cherry tree’s functions.
+Having proper soil pH is important for almost all of the cherry tree’s functions.
 With proper nutrients and pH, not only will the cherry tree have good overall health, but its leaves, fruit, water retention, pollination, and disease resistance will also improve.

 Cherry trees prefer slightly sandy soil with a pH between 6.0-6.5, which is slightly acidic.
 For this reason, avoid adding wood ash or biochar as these can make the soil too alkaline.
 Fertilizing with coffee grounds, or other acidic materials can help keep the soil in the right pH range.